MzShaban/k8s-nginex-ingress-deployment/README.md

 ######

-# Subject: Kubernetes NGINX-INGRESS Deployment with Minikube
+# Kubernetes NGINX-INGRESS Deployment with Minikube

 ######